Scalable symmetric Tucker tensor decomposition: Introduction

 \subsection{Our contributions}

+In this paper, our major contribution is developing scalable algorithms for symmetric Tucker decomposition on moment tensors.

-In this paper, we apply the projected gradient descent (PGD) framework to the symmetric Tucker tensor decomposition problem, see \cref{basic PGD}.
-The approach is led by a straightforward first-order gradient update governed by the Tucker approximation cost and it is free of non-trivial higher-order update methods on manifolds.
-We also establish convergence guarantees.
-Employing theory from manifold optimization and dynamical systems, we prove that for any symmetric tensor, \cref{basic PGD} converges monotonically to a first-order critical point given arbitrary initialization.
-Almost surely, it converges to a second-order critical point.
+To start with, we propose the projected gradient descent (PGD) framework to the general symmetric Tucker tensor decomposition problem, see \cref{basic PGD}.
+The approach is led by a first-order gradient update governed by the Tucker approximation cost.
+It is free of non-trivial second-order updates on manifolds.

-In \cref{sec: scalable sample moment decomposition}, our attention focuses to decomposing sample moment tensors \eqref{eqn: sample moment}.
-By exploiting the special input structure, we modify the PGD framework and develop the much more efficient \cref{algorithm}.
+Driven by their importance in data science, our attention then focuses on decomposing sample moment tensors \eqref{eqn: sample moment}.
+By exploiting the special input structure, we develop scalable PGD (SPGD) in \cref{algorithm}.
 There are two main highlights.

-Firstly, we adopt the implicit technique, so that there is no need to build the moment tensor for the optimization procedure.
-We operate on the input sample vectors directly, which are of much smaller size.
-Proposed in \cite{SK20,PKK22}, the implicit strategy greatly reduces the memory cost and effort for gradient computation.
-The second advantage is that \cref{algorithm} is built on a streaming model.
-By passing over small batches of data observations, this leaves no storage requirement for huge numbers of samples.
-Similar ideas have been used in CP moment tensor decomposition \cite{SK20}.
+First, we adopt the implicit technique and operate on the input sample vectors directly.
+This much cheaper in memory and computation than constructing the sample moment tensor.
+Proposed in \cite{SK20,PKK22}, the implicit strategy greatly reduces the effort for gradient computation.
+Second, SPGD is built on a streaming model.
+By passing over small batches of data observations, both storage and computational complexity are further reduced.
+Similar ideas have been used in CP moment tensor decomposition \cite{SK20} for separate purposes.

-We also develop a scalable implementation of HOEVD for sample moment tensors \eqref{eqn: sample moment}, see \cref{alg: scalable hoevd}.
-This is akin to the streaming PCA idea.
-While \cref{alg: scalable hoevd} may be of independent interest, we use the HOEVD approximation as the initialization to \cref{algorithm}.

-The savings from the streaming and implicit strategies allow \cref{algorithm,alg: scalable hoevd} to handle large-scale computations.
-The efficiency gains are summarized in \cref{cost}.
+We also design a scalable implementation of HOEVD (SHOEVD) for sample moment tensors \eqref{eqn: sample moment}, see \cref{alg: scalable hoevd}.
+This method is akin to the streaming PCA idea.
+We use the SHOEVD approximation (\cref{alg: scalable hoevd}) as the initialization to SPGD (\cref{algorithm}).
+Moreover, SHOEVD may be of independent interest due to its broad usages, e.g. \cite{L97,AG05}.
+The savings from the streaming and implicit strategies allow SHOEVD and SPGD to handle large-scale computations.
+The gains are summarized in \cref{cost}.
 Here $p$ is the total sample number and $b$ is the batch size at each iteration.
-Usually, $p$ is hundreds to thousands times of $b$.
-These advantages are corroborated by extensive numerical experiments in \cref{sec: numerics}.
-Moment tensor decomposition is also applied to real-world datasets for anomaly detection and portfolio allocation.
+Usually, the user sets $b \ll p$.
+These efficiency advantages are corroborated by extensive numerical experiments.